Please follow & like us :)

 3 photos of the cookie dough being made in the food processor.

-Break or tear the almond paste into small pieces and place it in the bowl of a food processor along with the sugar and process until it looks like coarse sand.
+Break or tear the almond paste into small pieces.
+Place it in the bowl of a food processor along with the sugar, and process until it resembles coarse sand.

 Add the eggs to the food processor and process until the dough forms, about 30 seconds.